ritwickdey/vscode-live-server/README.md

 # Live Server
-Launch a Localhost Server directly from VSCode to your browser.<br><br>
+Launch a Local Server directly from VSCode to your browser and watch live preview of HTML<br>
 ![App Preview](./images/Screenshot/AnimatedPreview.gif)